 Cold Weather Climbing Options

-The Black Diamond Stance is packable, insulated, and a nice option whether you’re belaying or bivvying.
+The Black Diamond Stance is packable, insulated, and a nice winter pants option whether you’re belaying or bivvying.

-They’re made to be an outer layer and also include an elastic waistband and are water resistant as well, making them a solid option to replace your excessively baggy snow pants.
+They’re made to be an outer layer and include an elastic waistband, and are water-resistant as well, making them a solid option to replace your excessively baggy snow pants.
 It also partners with a parka, in case you like pairing everything up.